A version of this story originally ran in January 2021.

 The crowd continued to follow Matthews and his convoy through the town -- growing by the minute with adoring cheers, handshakes and giant signs.
 It turned into a full-out parade for somebody who, let's face it, played baseball on a mostly-losing franchise nearly a hemisphere away.

 "The Pope and the Queen visited Belize," Matthews said.
 "They all had parades, and my parade was second to the Pope.
 Everybody in the country had come out, people were out on the rafters.
-But how in God's green earth do these people know about the Chicago Cubs?"
+But how in God's green Earth do these people know about the Chicago Cubs?"

 The Belizean love affair with the Cubs began back in 1981.
 Television came to the nation in the early 1980s and a local entrepreneurial couple, Arthur and Marie Hoare, formed their own station.
 The only problem was that they forgot to buy programming.

-So, they figured out how to pirate and broadcast WGN, the local Chicago station that airs the Bulls, a few soap operas and, most importantly, Chicago Cubs games.
+So, they figured out how to pirate and broadcast WGN, the local Chicago station that aired the Bulls, a few soap operas and, most importantly, Chicago Cubs games.
 For many years, it was the only channel that was available in homes, bars and restaurants around the country.
 All 162 North Sider games were there for Belize's watching.

 “As [WGN’s] signal was relayed into Belize City by the Hoares, ‘world and country’ were glued to their television sets to see the mighty Cubs win or lose (mostly lose),” wrote local politician Michael Finnegan back in 2013.